SanderSpies/WorldState.js/README.md

 If you have performed an action like ``insert``, ``insertMulti``, ``changeValueTo`` or ``changeReferenceTo``, you must wait until the action has completed:

+Warning: when you modify objects outside of WorldState.js, like ``foo.read().title = 'bla'``, you violate the immutability of the object.

 ```
 // perform action like insert, insertMulti, changeValueTo or changeReferenceTo
 todoGraph.afterChange(function() {